-We’ve described the most critical points of Angular vs. React and looked into the details.
-Therefore, you’ve probably already made your withdrawal on what technology is a winner in 2022.
-However, let’s summarize all information in a short and straightforward form and draw the final conclusion on Angular vs. React: which is better.
+We’ve described the most critical points of Angular vs React and looked into the details.
+Therefore, you’ve probably already made your withdrawal on what technology is a winner.
+However, let’s summarize all information in a short and straightforward form and draw the final conclusion on Angular vs React: which is better.

 Since it’s impossible to name the best technology objectively, we can only decide which one is better in terms of particular requirements.
 So, let’s discover the use cases for each technology to sum everything up.

 Project size.
 The larger the application, the higher the possibility that Angular will handle it better than React.
 Due to the OOP features in Angular, it provides higher security, which is essential for medium-sized and large projects.
 Angular is especially useful when talking about enterprise apps that require data protection.
 Creating a complex app with React is still possible, but you’ll need to imply numerous third-party tools.
 Needless to say that a vast amount of integrations is pretty challenging to track.
 If you opt for Angular, you get all the tools and libraries you may need at any development point.